spread-ai/docs-comments/docs/module-1/creating-a-studio-application.md

 !!! abstract "Task 3: View your application"

      Publish the application that you have created and then go to the SPREAD Launcher to open it.

+<blockquote class="next-lesson">In the <a href="/docs/getting-started/module-2/understanding-spread-information-architecture.html">next lesson</a> we will delve into SPREAD's information architecture.</blockquote>